DIY Giant Corn Stalker Scarecrow

-- Bag of zip ties (I used these on the arms to keep the sleeves from sliding down if a wind came)
+- Bag of Zip Ties (I used these on the arms to keep the sleeves from sliding down if a wind came) (Clothing #9)

-- Two 1/2in diameter couplings attached together with a piece of 1/2in diameter PVC (this will serve as the pumpkin light fixture that sits inside the head)
+- Two 1/2 inch diameter couplings attached together with a piece of 1/2in diameter PVC (this will serve as the pumpkin light fixture that sits inside the head) (Lighting #2)

 Making the body:

-Next, attach the tee (#6) coupling to one end of the pipe.
+Next, attach the PVC cross coupling (Body #4) to one end of the pipe.

-Add the 2 shoulder PVC pipes (#8) to both sides of the tee coupling as shown.
+Add 2 of the shoulder pipes (Body #5) to both sides of the tee coupling as shown.

-Now add two (#5) couplings as shown below.
+Now, add two PVC couplings (Body #3) as shown below.

 Attaching the arms:

-Push both the #7 pipes into both the (#5) couplings.
+To attach the arms, push both the (Body # 6) pipes into both the 45 degree couplings.

-Next, add the other two #8 pipes.
+Next, add the other two (Body # 5) pipes.
 This is what the body of the scarecrow should look like.
-Be sure to position how you want the arms to be
+Be sure to position how you want the arms to be.

 Securing with Screws:

-Then drill a screw into each coupling to hold that position and also for sturdiness
+When you are finished assembling the shoulders and arms, and you have them adjusted where you want them to stay, drill a screw into each coupling to hold that position and also for sturdiness.

-Using a tee post driver, pound the 8ft conduit (#1) two feet into the ground.
-This will leave the exposed conduit at 6ft tall
+Using a tee post driver, pound the conduit (Body #1) two feet into the ground.
+This will leave the exposed conduit at 6ft tall.

-Slide the long middle PVC pipe over the conduit
+Now, slide the long middle PVC pipe over the conduit.

-The top of conduit should be the same height as the top of the PVC pipe…
+The top of conduit should be flush with the top of the PVC pipe.

 Here’s a top view of what it all should look like.
-The conduit is the same height as the top of the PVC pipe that slides over it and the conduit will be holding the light that illuminates the pumpkin head.
-(Although I waited until my corn stalker was dressed before attaching the light, it’s easier if you do it now)
+The conduit is flush with the top of the PVC pipe that slides over it.
+The conduit will be holding the light that illuminates the pumpkin head.

 Lighting for Head:

-Gather the replacement light cord (#11).
+Gather the replacement light cord (Lighting #1).
 There may be two metal tabs attached to the bulb.
 If so, make sure to clip them off (tin snips work great for this)

-Gather the #12 couplings, making sure they are pushed together
+Now, gather the (Lighting #2) couplings, making sure they are pushed together.

-Push the light onto the conduit and string the cord and plug down the PVC pipe
+Now, push the light onto the conduit, and string the cord and plug down the PVC pipe.

 Inserting Branches for Arms and Hands: